 If you’ve been fortunate enough to assemble a team of medical office professionals that work well together to support the practice objectives, we applaud you!
 With today’s unemployment rates at an all-time low and medical jobs on the rise, cultivating a great team is hard work and can take months, even years to find the right fit.

 Today’s robust job market means you need to do more to ensure your employees stick around.
 Forward-thinking managers that put significant effort into team building and retention are doing themselves a huge favor in terms of practice stability and growth.
 But if your employees don’t feel valued and appreciated, turnover will be inevitable.
 While you’re watching the almighty bottom line, your employees may have their eyes on one of the 1.9 million new healthcare jobs that the U.S. Bureau of Labor Statistics expects to become available over the next 10 years.

-Employee conflict and turnover is expensive and time consuming.
+Employee conflict and turnover are expensive and time-consuming.
 A lot of practices struggle to find the right fit.
 Once you develop a great team, you still need to work to keep them around.
 Don’t overlook these tips to help you keep your employees and deliver a consistent patient experience.

 Communicate on a regular basis.
 Keep a line of two-way communication open.
 Make yourself available and be honest and upfront when confronting problems and issues.
 Regularly scheduled check-ins are also a great way to connect with employees and get honest feedback.

 Maintain a culture of respect.
 Lead by example.
 Showing your employees that you respect them and appreciate all their hard work goes a long way.
-Being courteous, considerate, and listening to new ideas to improve procedures will not only help encourage respect, it will ultimately thrive.
+Being courteous, considerate, and listening to new ideas to improve procedures encourages respect and teamwork.

-- In-house training conducted by experience staff members
+- In-house training conducted by experienced staff members

 - Community colleges continuing education departments